Increased bilirubin and jaundice (yellow skin and eyes)

 Increases in congugated bilirubin are linked with a range of illnesses and conditions.
 This includes jaundice associated with hepatitis and cirrhosis, anaemia, Gilbert’s disease and sickle cell disease.
 Jaundice is common in babies.
 Very high levels in babies can cause permanent damage.

-Normal values may vary between different labs but are within the following ranges.
+Normal values might vary between different labs but are within the following ranges.

 - Total bilirubin 3 to 17 mmol/L.